Zhihan1996/TradeTheEvent/README.md

 ## Environment

-We recommand to first build a virtual Python environment with Python >= 3.6.
+We recommand to use a Python virtual environment with Python >= 3.6.
 Then the requirements can be installed with:

 ```
 git clone https://github.com/Zhihan1996/TradeTheEvent